 Partnerships influence the spiritual climate in various ways.
 Every year on May Day, for example, radicals unleash violent demonstrations.
 Last April 30 Together for Berlin sent youth on prayer walks to places where violence had taken place, and that May 1 marked one of the most peaceful demonstrations in years.

-"A non-Christian bar owner told us that usually on May 1 his place is like a hospital," says Campus Crusade staff member Fritz Wilkening, "with people lying injured on the floor.
+"A non-Christian bar owner told us that usually on May 1 his place is like a hospital," says Cru staff member Fritz Wilkening, "with people lying injured on the floor.
 But this year he said it was like a big family party!"

 The partnerships also benefit church planters by helping missionaries and local churches alike better focus their efforts.
 "When we start a new church," says Hans-Peter, "prayer warriors research the area first.
 In one area, they felt spiritual oppression.
 Then they found out the train station had been used to ship Jews to death camps, so they prayed for forgiveness."

 Not everybody accepts this concept of working together, though.
 Some free-church pastors feel there is too much talking and too little action.
 And some state-church pastors feel there is too much prayer and too little action.
 "When we planted our first daughter church," says Hans-Peter, "an official said, 'Go away; this is our area.
 Go to the east if you want to plant a church.'"